 Peanut butter blossom cookies are a classic holiday treat.
 You know the ones I’m talking about, with the Hershey’s kiss perched in the middle of a sugar-coated peanut butter cookie.
-They’re a classic because they’re delicious, but for me, they’re just too sweet.
+They’re a classic because they’re delicious.
+But for me, they’re just too sweet.
 This recipe gives the peanut butter blossom cookie a healthy makeover, and I think my version tastes even better than the original.
 My husband complains about the original version because you don’t get chocolate in every bite.
-These peanut butter chocolate swirl cookies have a more even distribution of chocolate.
-They’re also free of gluten and refined sugar, and I could sit down and eat a whole bunch of them any time of day.
+These peanut butter cookies have a more even distribution of chocolate.
+They’re also free of gluten and refined sugar.
+I could sit down and eat a whole bunch of them any time of day.

 - Preheat the oven to 375 degrees.

 - In a small bowl, stir together the dry ingredients and set aside.

 - In the large bowl of a stand mixer, beat the butter and peanut butter until smooth.
 Add the milk, maple syrup, egg, and vanilla.
 Beat well to combine.

 - Add the dry ingredients to the wet ingredients and beat until incorporated.

 - Take a tablespoon of dough and roll it into a ball.
 Flatten the ball a little and place it on a cookie sheet.
 Continue with the remaining dough and bake for 8-9 minutes.
 Don’t let the cookies get brown or they will come out dry.
 Cool completely on a wire rack.

 - To make the chocolate swirl, melt the coconut oil.
 Add the cocoa powder and maple syrup and stir to combine.
 Refrigerate the mixture for about 5 minutes so it thickens slightly.
 Drizzle over the cool peanut butter cookies and let the chocolate set.